 Social constructivism is a variety of cognitive constructivism that emphasizes the collaborative nature of much learning.
 Social constructivism was developed by post-revolutionary Soviet psychologist Lev Vygotsky.
 Vygotsky was a cognitivist, but rejected the assumption made by cognitivists such as Piaget and Perry that it was possible to separate learning from its social context.
-He argued that all cognitive functions originate in, and must therefore be explained as products of social interactions and that learning was not simply the assimilation and accommodation of new knowledge by learners; it was the process by which learners were integrated into a knowledge community.
+He argued that all cognitive functions originate in (and must therefore be explained as products of) social interactions and that learning did not simply comprise the assimilation and accommodation of new knowledge by learners; it was the process by which learners were integrated into a knowledge community.
 According to Vygotsky (1978, 57),

 Cognitivists such as Piaget and Perry see knowledge as actively constructed by learners in response to interactions with environmental stimuli.
 Vygotsky emphasized the role of language and culture in cognitive development.
 According to Vygotsky, language and culture play essential roles both in human intellectual development and in how humans perceive the world.
 Humans’ linguistic abilities enable them to overcome the natural limitations of their perceptual field by imposing culturally defined sense and meaning on the world.
 Language and culture are the frameworks through which humans experience, communicate, and understand reality.
 Vygotsky states (1968, 39),

 Language and the conceptual schemes that are transmitted by means of language are essentially social phenomena.
 As a result, human cognitive structures are, Vygotsky believed, essentially socially constructed.
 Knowledge is not simply constructed, it is co-constructed.